darigovresearch/Lab-Partner/README.md

 ## License
 Unless otherwise specified, everything in this repository is covered by the following licence:

-The license for this project is yet to be decided on, join the discussion [here](https://github.com/darigovresearch/Lab-Partner/issues/16).
+The license for this project is yet to be decided on, join the discussion [in this GitHub issue](https://github.com/darigovresearch/Lab-Partner/issues/16).

 ----